projectkudu/AzureResourceExplorer/README.md

 Test with localhost
-1. In VS, make Slingshot.Api the starter project.
-The RedirectionSite project can be ignored.
+1. Build the solution using VS.
 1. Starting running it in the debugger (F5).
 1. In browser, it should redirect to login page.
 1. Enter AAD account and password.